Sinkiuse-Columbia

 The Sinkiuse-Columbia are a Native American tribe so-called because of their former prominent association with the Columbia River.
-They belong to the inland division of the Salishan group, with their nearest relatives being the Wenatchis and Methows.
+They speak the Columbia-Moses language and are an Interior Salish people whose nearest relatives are the Wenatchis and Methows.

+Name

 The Sinkiuses call themselves .tskowa'xtsEnux, or .skowa'xtsEnEx (meaning has something to do with "main valley"), or Sinkiuse.
 They apply the name to other neighboring Interior Salish peoples, potentially originating from a band that once inhabited the Umatilla Valley.

-Other names the Sinkiuse-Columbia Indians were known by include:
+Other names the Sinkiuse-Columbia people were known by include: